 Sadly, studying is not an excuse to sit on the sofa eating ice cream!
 Make sure you get plenty of exercise and fresh air to keep you alert and maintain general wellbeing.
 The MBA is just part of your life.
 Try to avoid making it all of it!

 If these are planned in the diary, you are more likely to stick to them!
-Knowing I have a fun trip planned or a visit with friends coming up helps me to stay focused on working when it’s time to do that!
+Knowing I have a catch up with friends coming up helps me to stay focused on working when it’s time to do that!

 Find out more about the Distance Learning MBA